 Due to browser FTP deprecation in Google Chrome and Mozilla Firefox, you may not be able to access NOAA Central Library resources hosted on the Library website.
 Try using another browser such as Internet Explorer or Safari if you encounter such access issues.
 If this does not resolve your issue, contact email@example.com

-Use one of the drop-down lists above to view a weather map.
+Use one of the drop-down lists below to view a weather map.
 For maps prior to April 1968, choose the year, the month, and the specific day you wish to view, then click the See Daily Map button.
 Maps from April 1968 through December 2002 can be viewed by choosing the year, month, and week before clicking the See Weekly Map button.
 Maps from September 2002 to the present are available from the Weather Prediction Center.

 Select the year, month, and day of the weather map you wish to view.